Cyboulette/MyGuestHouse/README.md

 # TODO

+- develop some otpions :)
+- Remake the form for view all chambres !
-- Allow to select some prestations when add reservations on user side
+- Ask to validate when a user add a reservation and add a prestations on reservation
-- Validate the reservation on user side
 - Provide to cancel a reservation for user

 # Commits

 - 13/01
+    *       Allow to select some prestations when add reservations on user side
     *       Corrections on the list of reservations on user side
     *       Verification for the reservation addition in DB on user side (see the 11/01's commits)
     *       Details for reservations on user profil page